 We are writing to suppliers now because we need some of our suppliers to complete the above documents with us.

-For lower risk suppliers we are not asking them to complete the above documents, but we are asking for a short form to be completed just to help us make sure that our assessment is correct and such suppliers really are ‘low risk’.
+We are not asking suppliers assessed as lower risk to complete the above documents but are asking for a short form to be completed just to help us ensure our assessment is correct and such suppliers really are ‘low risk’.

-If we don’t get suitable documents completed in relation to our suppliers then we may be unable to continue to work those suppliers.
+If we don’t get suitable documents completed in relation to our suppliers, then we may be unable to continue to work those suppliers.7

-Q: What if I no longer work with you?
-What if I don’t process any personal data on your behalf?
+What if I no longer work with you or don’t process any personal data on your behalf?

 The National Trust has thousands of suppliers.
 We have assessed our suppliers based on the nature of the business that they are involved in, the nature of the services that our records show they have supplied to us, our recent spend with those suppliers and our staff understanding of the volumes and types of personal data that our suppliers process.

 If you either no longer work with us or think that you process no personal data on our behalf then please e-mail the following e-mail address quoting the reference number shown in the e-mails we sent to you: firstname.lastname@example.org.